Space Heater Safety Guide

 Timers

-Who doesn’t want to go to bed feeling all toasty and warm under the covers?
-Having a space heater in your room may make it feel more comfortable, but it’s a bad idea to fall asleep with one running if it doesn’t have a timer set.
+Who doesn’t want to go to bed feeling toasty and warm under the covers?
+While having a space heater in your room may make it feel more comfortable, it’s a bad idea to fall asleep with one running if it doesn’t have a timer set.
+You can find space heaters with timers as long as 12 hours, but we recommend running them for less time if you can.

 Energy use and space heaters